Scheduled MonumentsEnglandCairn, 600m north east of Stanage House

 What is Cairn, 600m north east of Stanage House?

-Cairn, 600m north east of Stanage House, is a Bronze Age funerary monument situated on high moorland in the Peak District of Derbyshire.
+Cairn, 600m north east of Stanage House is a Bronze Age burial monument located on the moorland of Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018735.

 Who is responsible for protecting Cairn, 600m north east of Stanage House?